-Shipment Intra-state - No, a liquor manufacturer license does not allow NH distilleries to ship directly to customers (NH RSA 178:6; conversation with NH's Liquor Commission's Direct Shipping Department).
+Shipment Intra-state - No, a liquor manufacturer license does not allow NH distilleries to ship directly to customers (NH RSA 178:6; conversation with NH's Liquor Commission's Direct Shipping Department).15

 COVID-19 Measures - As a result of the closures of bars and restaurants to consumers, the NH Liquor Commission issued Industry Circular 2020-04 clarifying that on-premises beverage licensees were restricted to carry-out, delivery, curbside, pick up, and drive through only.
-Although the industry circular mentioned that all provisions would remain in effect until Monday April 6, 2020, the Executive Order it cites (2020-04) has been extended until November 15, 2020.
+Although the industry circular mentioned that all provisions would remain in effect until Monday April 6, 2020, the Executive Order it cites (2020-04) was extended until June 11, 2021.
+S.B.
+66, signed and enacted into law on July 13, 2021, allows an on-premises licensee to purchase a restaurant delivery license from the commission.
+An on-premises licensee in possession of a restaurant delivery license may transport beverages and wines in their original containers for delivery to consumers for personal consumption if the delivery is accompanied by food prepared by the restaurant delivery licensee.